 We'll get into the actual feelings of being overwhelmed in a moment, but what's perhaps most telling about anxiety is that it actually overwhelms the brain in ways you may not even realize.

 At its most chemical level, anxiety even affects the way neurotransmitters and hormones are produced, possibly leading to changes in the way you think and feel.
-When we talk about anxiety feeling overwhelming, it should be remember that it's not just the way you feel.
+When we talk about anxiety feeling overwhelming, it should be remembered that it's not just the way you feel.
 Anxiety really does have many overwhelming qualities, and can genuinely overwhelm your mind in many ways.

 Feeling Overwhelmed From Anxiety: Mentally